 BAITERs will brag about out-smarting other people.
 Let’s face it, BAITERs are haters by another name, and more clearly defined.

-“Given all the nefarious forces out there, how do you deal with this?” ask Katie.
-Dr. Phil also gives the Sweet 16 tips or advice for how to address BAITERs in his new book.
+“Given all the nefarious forces out there, how do you deal with this?” asked Katie.
+Dr. Phil also provided the Sweet 16 tips or advice for how to address BAITERs in his new book.
 If you are haunted by BAITERs or haters, his new book may be well worth its price and the read.

 You don’t have to be a rich genius, you just have to find a way to be associated with one.
 You can date one, or even just work as their low-level assistant – and you’ll be treated as a member of an influential servant caste.
 Oh welcome, welcome to the new caste system!

 Borders goes on to say that social climbing gets a bad name because it often involves turning a cold shoulder.
 Even if some people don’t intentionally oppress others, they spend so much time and energy “climbing” that they rarely have any energy left to smile or chat with someone who can’t help boost their status.
 That’s interesting.

 - Someone who cares about being nice and sociable merely for their own gain – they’re not genuinely interested in their friends, but would throw them under the bus if it benefited them and they saw no consequences for themselves.
 This manifests itself in many different ways but in general, it reflects selfishness that is carefully masked.
 It can be hard to tell when you look at individual situations or incidences, but becomes clear when you look at behavior habits.
 (Source: Yahoo!
 Answers)